dNationCloud/kubernetes-monitoring/helpers/FAQ.md

 ## Kubernetes Monitoring shows `DOWN` state for some control plane components.
 Are control plane components working correctly?

-Control plane components work probably well, but their metrics server is disabled or misconfigured.
+Control plane components work probably well, but their metrics server might be disabled or misconfigured.
-You have to check address bindings of control plane components' metrics as follows:
+You should want  to check address bindings of control plane components' metrics as follows:

 The metrics of `etcd` and `kube-proxy` control plane components are by default bound to the localhost that prometheus instances **cannot** access.